olonibua/securedpass/PROJECT_STATUS.md

 - ⏳ Comprehensive testing

 ## Known Issues
-1. Need to update all instances of `databases.Query` to `Query` after updating the appwrite.ts file
-2. Some components are using `toast` from 'sonner' while others use '@/components/ui/use-toast'
+1. Some components are using `toast` from 'sonner' while others use '@/components/ui/use-toast'
-3. Need to ensure consistent error handling across all components
+2. Need to ensure consistent error handling across all components
-4. ⚠️ **DEPENDENCY CONFLICT**: There's a conflict between `react-day-picker` and `date-fns` versions. `react-day-picker@8.10.1` requires `date-fns@^2.28.0 || ^3.0.0` but the project is using `date-fns@^4.1.0`.
+3. ⚠️ **DEPENDENCY CONFLICT**: There's a conflict between `react-day-picker` and `date-fns` versions. `react-day-picker@8.10.1` requires `date-fns@^2.28.0 || ^3.0.0` but the project is using `date-fns@^4.1.0`.
 Either downgrade `date-fns` to version 3.x or use `--force` flag during installation.
-5. ⚠️ **REACT VERSION COMPATIBILITY**: `react-day-picker` is not yet compatible with React 19.
+4. ⚠️ **REACT VERSION COMPATIBILITY**: `react-day-picker` is not yet compatible with React 19.
 Consider using React 18 for better compatibility with third-party libraries.
-6. The payment settings page exists in two locations: `/dashboard/[organizationId]/payment` (current) and `/dashboard/[organizationId]/settings/payment` (legacy).
+5. The payment settings page exists in two locations: `/dashboard/[organizationId]/payment` (current) and `/dashboard/[organizationId]/settings/payment` (legacy).
 The legacy route should be removed or redirected.
-7. ⚠️ **APPWRITE COLLECTIONS SETUP REQUIRED**:
+6. ⚠️ **APPWRITE COLLECTIONS SETUP REQUIRED**:
    The following collections MUST be created in Appwrite before payments will work:
    - `organizations` - Organization details
    - `members` - Organization members